MeherBamrah/studybuddy/README.md

 # ✦ StudyBuddy — AI Study Assistant

-A **AI study app** built with Next.js and the Gemini API.
+An **AI study app** built with Next.js and the Gemini API.
 Upload PDFs, images, or handwritten notes and have a full multi-turn conversation with a Gemini-powered agent — right from your browser.

 Built for **GDG hands-on sessions** as a "Build with Gemini" demo.